Skip til primært indhold

 Objective

 In addition to the overall objective of the OUH Internationalisation Fund (see the introduction of the call), the aim of category c) Short Stays at OUH - visits from international researchers is to develop international research networks and collaboration by attracting leading researchers to OUH.
-It is possible to apply for funding of their stay for up to three months.
-Short Stays at OUH – visits from international researchers is established as a less comprehensible alternative to recruiting international researchers for a temporary or tenured position.
+It is possible to apply for funding of a consecutive stay for up to three months.

 Visits from international researchers to OUH must be of benefit to OUH.